Bandyer/Bandyer-Android-SDK/README.md

 - Call Recording

 ## News 1.5.x
-- 2020-10-08: Bandyer-Android-SDK 1.5.8 has been released.
+- 2020-10-08: Bandyer-Android-SDK 1.5.9 has been released.
+Added the capability to use usb camera during the call.
 Improved UI/UX and fixed minor bugs.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.5.8).
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.5.9).

 ## News 1.4.x
 - 2020-10-08: Bandyer-Android-SDK 1.4.16 has been released.
 Improved UI/UX and fixed minor bugs.
 For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.16).